How Teaming with The Profit Recipe helped West Palm Beach’s preeminent dog resort and activity center stay at the head of the pack

 Being a top dog, however, attracted copycats.
 As competition mounted over the years, Corrente concluded VIP’s consistent innovation was its key to staying in the lead.

 “For us, it wasn’t as much about growth,” said Corrente.
 “Growth will come.
 It’s really more about innovation.
 We are lucky to be the dominant player in our market.
 Our goal is really if we continue to innovate, growth will come with it.”

-As competition grew, Corrente a member of Entrepreneurs Organization and leader in the business community, read extensively about innovation and management and tried to implement a variety of changes on his own.
+As competition grew, Corrente became a member of Entrepreneurs Organization and leader in the business community, read extensively about innovation and management, and tried to implement a variety of changes on his own.
 But as hard as he tried, he could never seem to get traction.